Home / Life Insurance / Articles / Agents in Insurance: Everything You Need to Know

 Contents

 A life insurance agent is a licensed professional who assists individuals or businesses in policy purchase and implementation.
-They are licensed by the IRDAI to guide clients through some of the more important decisions, such as purchasing a new policy, setting up or updating an existing one, or proceeding with a claim.
+The IRDAI licenses them to guide clients through key decisions, such as purchasing a new policy, setting up or updating an existing policy, or pursuing a claim.

 Some agents work exclusively for one insurer, while others offer plans from multiple insurers.
 Understanding what happens behind the scenes with life insurance agents will make the process of choosing the right policy for the purchaser a little smoother and more informed, especially if you need assistance after the purchase.